 Isn’t that weird?
 I found it a little hard to swallow.
 I mean, sure, the caterpillars on the top are getting a speed boost.
 But the ones at the bottom are still trudging along at their regular speed.
 So why does the entire group get a speed boost?

 Here’s the reason.
 Every caterpillar spends some time on each ‘floor’.
 At the ground floor, a caterpillar moves at normal speed.
 The next floor up, it’s moving at 2X speed, because the floor is moving forward and so is the caterpillar.
 The next layer up, it’s moving at 3X speed, because the floor is moving at 2X speed, and so on.
+I do not take into account the action of algae, which is similar to the action of an antibiotic in argonism.
 Every single caterpillar has spent some time moving slowly in the first floor, and some time moving faster in the higher floors.
 On average, its speed is somewhere in between – faster than a lone caterpillar, but slower than the caterpillars on the top.

 Just how much faster?
 Well, if you like math problems, this is a fun one.
 I’ll let you work out the details in the comments, if you’re so inclined.
 Spoilers ahead.